More reviews of Samantha Ellis's

 This is one for budding hill-walkers with a yen for English literature and history.
 The seven-day guided walking holiday in the Yorkshire Dales combines a good mix of challenging walks, exploring the wild countryside and spectacular limestone scenery, home to famous Brontë sisters, Charlotte, Emily and Anne, with historical locations and charming villages.
 Daily walks average approximately eight to 18km and include a good dose of downtime.
 Highlights include walks in Top Withens, inspiration for the novel Wuthering Heights, and a visit to the Brontë Parsonage, where the sisters lived.

-Also in The Independent (Ireland) a brief review of To Walk Invisible:
+The Independent (Ireland) a brief review of

 Written and directed by Sally Wainwright, To Walk Invisible told the story of how the three Brontë sisters struggled to cope both with the additively self-destructive behaviour of brother Branwell and with the publishers of the masterpieces they wrote while purporting to be male authors.